kellyjonbrazil/jc/README.md

 ```

 The `jc` parsers can also be used as python modules.
 In this case the output
-will be a python dictionary, or list of dictionaries, or even a [lazy
+will be a python dictionary, list of dictionaries, or even a [lazy
-iterable of dicionaries](#using-streaming-parsers-as-python-modules) instead
+iterable of dictionaries](#using-streaming-parsers-as-python-modules) instead
 of JSON:
 ```python
 >>> import subprocess